readysettech/readyset/docs/src/gerrit.md

 Attention Set: The list of people who will be notified via email and have the CL put back into the "Your Turn" section on the user dashboard.
 This is identified by the flag in front of the user's name.

+# Development with Gerrit

+**What is a changelist (CL)?**

+A CL represents a single change under review.
+At ReadySet this is a change that a developer wants to get merged into the main branch.
+It requires a myriad of continuous integration tests, resolution of all code review comments, and explicit +2 approval from another developer to get merged.
+Each change receives a unique Change-Id on commit using the Gerrit commit-msg hook.
+When a commit with a new Change-Id is pushed to Gerrit, a new CL is created.

+A CL may have multiple patchsets, one patchset represents one iteration of the CL's code.
+Pushing a CL that already exists creates a new patchset if the code has changed.

 # Commit Messages